uyuni-project/uyuni/web/html/src/TYPESCRIPT_MIGRATION.md

 }
 ```

+### `Type 'string' is not assignable to type 'Location'` when using `window.location`

+The problem stems from code like: `window.location = "/rhn/manager/clusters";`
+`window.location` is an object, the correct property to assign to is `window.location.href` which is the location string: `window.location.href = "/rhn/manager/clusters";`

 ## Technical tidbits

 We rely on TS 4.1.2, 3.x does not give sufficient debugging output for automatic migrations.